 Protein Balls Video

 If you enjoy this protein balls video, please subscribe to our YouTube channel.
 Be sure to click the BELL icon so you can be the first to know when we post a new video (and thank you for subscribing!).

 - 1/2 cup almond butter or peanut butter you can use natural nut butter, or the shelf-stable kind

 - 1/2 cup vanilla whey protein powder about 2 scoops—use plant-based protein powder to make dairy free

-- 1/3 cup coconut flour* plus 1-2 tablespoons additional as needed
+- 1/3 cup coconut flour or oat flour* plus 1-2 tablespoons additional as needed

 - 1 1/2 tablespoons honey or pure maple syrup

 - 1 teaspoon pure vanilla extract